 - Steep Learning Curve – some users have complained that the device can initially be difficult to learn how to use.
 However, I would expect that once you have played around with the menu settings and used the device a couple of times that using it becomes very straightforward.

 - Huge User Manual – the document runs to a huge 165 pages!
-In their mitigation however there is a lot to cover and there is an easy to read menu which directs you towards the relevant sections.
+In mitigation, however, there is a lot to cover and there is an easy-to-read menu that directs you towards the relevant sections.

 - IPX7 levels of water resistance.
 Just stick the GPS on your handlebars and forget about it, no matter the weather.
 Fantastic for the Great Atlantic Way ride in the west of Ireland (we’ll be doing this route later this year!)

-In summary this is a proper bikers sat nav.
+In summary, this is a proper biker sat nav.
 It’s a tough device that does exactly what it should and does it well.
 It has provided some interesting route planning and has left me struggling to find any real faults.